hnikolov/THRII_USB_Pedal/README.md

 **DONE**
 - Use button press event only for the tap echo time button/feature
-- Remove '(\*)' from modified patch to save space on screen - change only the color of the patch name
+- Removed '(\*)' from modified patch to save space on screen - change only the color of the patch name
 - Invert patch name font color and background when Solo switch on
 - When switching from patch to the THRII settings, the THRII (user preset) patch name is shown but the small-font number (0-4) was not
 - At connection, start with 'THR Local' and show the (large-font) number of the preselected patch (1), was (-1)
-- Select User presets from the pedal board (number of preset to be on the THR display)
+- Select User presets from the pedal board via Button 6 - number of preset to be shown on the THR display
-  - Currently sends a complete patch to be loaded as active settings
+  - Originally was sending a complete patch to be loaded as active settings, therefore, the THR display did not show the preset number
+- Refactoring in progress: Moved code to different files: SDCard, FSM, etc.

 **TODOs**
-- Refactor: Move code to different files: SDCard, FSM, etc.
 - Introduce button mapping (it has been removed)
-- Define different FSMs as functions, currently fsm is in the loop() function
+- Define a new FSM (as a function) for a 9-button layout
 - Use Family ID and model number: obtain after connection and use in communication
   - In this way, all THRxII flavour should be supported
 - Add new fonts - currently facing problems with this :(
 - Cannot switch THRII amp/col without calling createPatch()
-  - Can switch from Boom SendSX Midi SW sending hex data.
+  - Can switch from 'Boom SendSX' Midi SW sending hex data.
 The 'same' data does not switch amp/col when sent from Teensy
 - Use Guitar volume for Boost (Solo switch).
 Currently uses Master+EQ.
 Make it selectable?
+  - Care to be taken when switching presets and the solo switch was on!
 - Define useable settings for all parameters/effects and initialize them at startup.
 I
   - In this case even if nothing is loaded from the amp, effects can be switched and used.
 Currently, they can be switched but not very usable
 - Define new 10-button, 9-button, and 7-button versions